kahnaisehC/survey-form/README.md

-# E-Commerce Web Application
+# Survey-Form

-> This project is part of the Full-Stack Web Development Bootcamp.
-It demonstrates the creation of a full-stack web application using React, Node.js, and MongoDB.
-The goal of the project is to build a simplified e-commerce site where users can browse products, add them to a shopping cart, and proceed to checkout.
+> This project is part of the freeCodeCamp Bootcamp: HTML, CSS and Responsive Design.
+It demonstrates the creation of different projects, displaying every kind of techniques and concepts such us flex-box, semantic HTML, HTML forms, and more.

 ## Table of Contents